jestenough/code-challenges/collections/learngo/05-write-your-first-library-package/questions/README.md

 ## How can you use a function from your library from an executable program?
 1. You need to export your library package first; then you can access its imported names
-2. You need to import your library package first; then you can access its exported names *CORRECT*
+2. You need to import your library package first; then you can access its exported names
 3. You can access your library package as if it's in your executable program
 4. You can import it just by using its name